yanekyuk/ders/HUM102/Midterm1.md

 **Self** Self-interest as human nature–origin of division of labour—

 **Civilization** He marks the civilized nations with the presence of division of labour.
 He also points out that in savage nations, although everyone is occupied with useful labour, because of the general poorness of the nation, people who are unable to work are left to die.
+On the other hand, in civilized nations, although many don't labour at all, there is still abundance.

 **Human Nature** Trade, barter, and exchange as human nature `homo economicus`